rizwan09/budget_model/conflicts.md

 run_conflict_25: load full rt encoder (conflict23) and (with no generator or with loading defferent geneartor like rcnn of tao lei_rt (conflict24), just output layer (conflict25), run the experimens to collect/record result.

+run_rcnn_gen_imdb: I can train jointly rcnn gen + rcnn enc (initialized with full enc ori+union), and later load only the rcnn gen part with the full enc from the other model from the output of this rcnn_gen.py

+run_just_output_layer_imdb: I can train jointly just output layer gen + rcnn enc (initialized with full enc ori+union), and later load only the rcnn gen part with the full enc from the other model from the output of this rcnn_gen.py